piscisvolans/lab-journal-template/README.md

 Writing and editing entries
 --------------------------

-Jekyll uses Markdown, a way of formatting text for the web without using HTML tags.
+Jekyll supports Markdown, a way of formatting text for the web without using HTML tags.
 To take advantage of this, I suggest using a Markdown editor to write and edit your entries.
 This is easiest if your lab journal files are on Dropbox.
 If they are, go to http://dillinger.io and click on "Dropbox."
 Select "Link with Dropbox," then "Import from Dropbox."
 Import the file ```2014-08-01-example-content.md``` in ```my-lab-journal/_posts```.

 If you lab journal files are not on Dropbox, you can open ```2014-08-01-example-content.md``` with a a text editor (I recommend [Notepad++](http://notepad-plus-plus.org/)).